 Definition and meaning of partisan journalism: Partisan journalism is an approach to reporting news, events and stories that is biased and driven by a political viewpoint.
 It is often characterized by an adherence to a certain ideology or party line and the presentation of information in a way that favors one political opinion over another.
 Examples of partisan journalism can range from news outlets that only present stories from a single perspective to publications that present stories from multiple perspectives, but with a clear bias towards one political viewpoint.
 Reform-minded journalists strive to present a balanced and fair view of the news while avoiding partisan journalism, which can lead to decreased public trust in media outlets.

-A definition of party platform is an official statement of a political party's values, principles, and policies on which it seeks to gain power.
+Definition and meaning of party platform: A party platform is an official statement of a political party's values, principles, and policies on which it seeks to gain power.
 It is a document that outlines the party's stance on various issues, from economic and social policy to foreign and defense policy.
 In essence, it is a manifesto.
 In the United States, party platforms are created and ratified by the party's national convention delegates.
 The purpose of a party platform is to provide a point of reference for voters to understand the party's positions and values.
 It also serves as a way to distinguish the party from its competitors.
 Generally, party platforms are quite detailed, often containing specific language regarding the party's positions on matters such as taxation, immigration, education, health care, and civil rights.
 Reform-minded party platforms generally focus on introducing reforms that will result in greater equality, justice, and opportunity for all citizens.
 Such platforms may call for the strengthening of worker rights, the protection of the environment, and the expansion of access to health care, housing, and education.
 They may also seek to reduce corruption, strengthen government transparency, and ensure greater access to the political process for all citizens.
 In short, a party platform is an official statement of a political party's values, principles, and policies.
 It serves to inform voters of the party's positions and to differentiate it from its competitors.
 Reform-minded platforms typically focus on introducing policies that will result in greater equality, justice, and opportunity for all citizens.

-Petition signature gathering is the process of collecting signatures from registered voters in order to qualify a candidate or initiative for the ballot.
+Definition and meaning of petition signature gathering: Petition signature gathering is the process of collecting signatures from registered voters in order to qualify a candidate or initiative for the ballot.
 This process is often used by third-party candidates or groups to get their names on the ballot without having to go through the traditional party primary process.
 It's also used to qualify ballot initiatives, like a state constitutional amendment or a referendum, for a vote of the people.

 In the United States, petition signature gathering requirements vary from state to state.
 Some states require a certain number of signatures, while others have different requirements based on the office or initiative being sought.
 For example, California requires 6% of the total number of voters from the last election for a candidate to qualify for the ballot, while in Arizona, the requirement is 4% of the total number of registered voters.